 We connect to our past through stories.
 We develop and maintain families and friendships through stories.
 We often imagine our future in the form of a story.

-Well, last week I happened upon a podcast that tells very good stories.
+Well, check last week I happened upon a podcast that tells very good stories.

 Griddlecakes Radio, [...]

-Are you excited about the World Cup, which starts this Friday?
+Are you excited about the World Cup, check which starts this Friday?
 I am.

-Admittedly, I’m a pay-attention-to-soccer-every-four-years kind of fan, but that puts my in good stead with most of my fellow Americans.
-As Andrei Markovits writes in today’s Boston Globe, soccer is not part of our “hegemonic sports culture” — meaning a world of [...]
+Admittedly, price I’m a pay-attention-to-soccer-every-four-years kind of fan, but that puts my in good stead with most of my fellow Americans.
+As Andrei Markovits writes in today’s Boston Globe, soccer is not part of our “hegemonic sports culture” — [...]

 Boring blogs?
 CNET’s Greg Sandoval writes about the challenges — and mixed results — of newspaper blogs.